-We currently compete in the Surrey League 2 and run both a 1st and 2nd XV's made up of police and non police members.
+We currently compete in the Surrey League 2 and run both women and mens teams made up of police and non police members.
 We train on wednesday evenings with competitive fixtures on saturdays.
 We are an inclusive club and welcome all new players.

-We are proud to be an O2 Touch Rugby Centre, which runs on Monday evenings at Imber and is open to all to attend.
+We are proud to be a Touch Rugby Centre, which runs on Monday evenings at Imber and is open to all to attend.
 More details can be found here

 For more details contact us